taikoxyz/docs/src/content/docs/guides/enable-a-prover.md

 ## Enable a prover with simple-taiko-node

 :::note
-We are **not distributing TTKOh** as we are reworking the SGX registration process to occur fully onchain.
+The SGX registration process now occurs fully onchain!
+By [registering through on-chain RA](https://github.com/taikoxyz/raiko/blob/on-chain-ra-docs/README_RA.md), TTKOh will be deposited to your prover's L1 Address.
 :::

 1. A Taiko prover needs to be able to generate SGX proofs at the moment.
-Please follow the README guide on our raiko [here](https://github.com/taikoxyz/raiko/blob/taiko/unstable/README_Docker.md) repository.
+Please follow the README guide on our [raiko](https://github.com/taikoxyz/raiko/blob/taiko/alpha-7/README_Docker.md) repository.

 2. Then set the `SGX_RAIKO_HOST` endpoint in your `.env` file.